• Skip to primary navigation

 Hide and Seek The Alphabet

-This game is really easy.
+This homeschool preschool game is really easy.
 All that is needed is a stack of alphabet letter flash cards from the dollar tree.
 His brothers and I hide them all over the basement.
 Then we take turn helping my preschooler find them.
 As he finds them we sing the alphabet song.
 Preschooler’s love games and songs.
 My youngest child always ask for his homeschool game box in the morning to start playing.

 Football Throw Counting